eviljoe/evilmusic/README.md

 **Note:** Issue [#20](https://github.com/eviljoe/evilmusic/issues/20) has been created to address how confusing starting the server is for a non-tech-savvy user.

 ## Configuration
-The `/src/main/resources/em.properties` file can be used to configure EvilMusic [2].
+The `/src/main/resources/em.properties` file can be used to configure EvilMusic.
 The following are settings that can be specified within it.

 **Note:** Issue [#21](https://github.com/eviljoe/evilmusic/issues/21) has been created to address how confusing the configuration file is for a non-tech-savvy user.